 Dr. Waltzman will give patients a personalized post-surgery guide.
 He’ll also have the patient follow a schedule of in-office visits.

-Most patients take around 2 weeks off from work to recover from surgery.
+Most patients take around 2 weeks off from work to recover from gynecomastia surgery in Long Beach.
 If you have a more physical job, Dr. Waltzman recommends even longer.
 You’ll have to wear a compression garment for a few weeks to help shape the chest and decrease the amount of swelling.

 You’ll experience some level of swelling, bruising, and soreness, but many patients report that they feel better than expected after surgery.
 Still, it’s important to allow your body to heal and to follow Dr. Waltzman’s instructions.